infosia/avatar-asset-pipeline/README.md

 ### Find and load external material textures

 When you use FBX, materials can be defined as external texture image asset and the conversion tool `FBX2glTF` tend to fail to fetch those textures.
 In order to fetch these missing textures, you can use `find_missing_textures_from` property.
 It searches for the textures in given directory and tries to load it as glTF buffer.
 For instance following configuration shows that material textures under `Missing.Textures` directory to be loaded as `f001_body` material.
-It searches for the missing textures based on following order in glTF: 1. `image.name` that is linked to the material, 2. `texture.name` that is linked to the material, 3. `material.name`.
+It searches for the missing textures based on glTF `name` property in following order: 1. `image.name` that is linked to the material, 2. `texture.name` that is linked to the material, 3. `material.name`.
 It also takes *"_color"* suffix into account.
 Note that only png and jpg textures are supported for now.

 ```js
 "overrides": {